 - Nonverbal feedback I also encourage you to use the nonverbal feedback features built into Zoom.
 You can communicate with me (and your classmates) by selecting a status:

 - raise hand

-- ves
+- yes

 - no

+- > slow down

-- go slower
+- speed up

-- go faster
+- ...and others.

-To access these features, click or tap Participants at the bottom of the screen.
+To access these features, click or tap Reactions at the bottom of the screen.
 Note that nonverbal feedback features might not be enabled for mobile apps.